sourcefrog/cargo-mutants/README.md

 `--json`: With `--list`, show the list in json.

 `--check`: Run `cargo check` on all generated mutants to find out which ones are viable, but don't actually run the tests.

-`--no-copy-target`: Don't copy the `/target` directory from the source, and don't freshen the source directory before copying it.
-The first "baseline" build in the scratch directory will be a clean build with nothing in `/target`.
-This will typically be slower (which is why `/target` is copied by default) but it might help in debugging any issues with the build.
-(And, in niche cases where there is a very large volume of old unreferenced content in `/target`, it might conceivably be faster, but that's probably better dealt with by `cargo clean` in the source directory.)

 `--no-shuffle`: Test mutants in the fixed order they're found in the source rather than the default behavior of running them in random order.
 (Shuffling is